lostflux/content/content/functors/2024-03-exercise-for-the-reader.md

 ---
-title: exercise for the reader
+title: exercise to the reader
 description: |
   One day [Shizuo Kakutani][kakutani] was teaching a class at [Yale][yale].
   He wrote down a lemma on the blackboard and announced